ofthegoats/polynomials.hs/README.md

 ## TODO

-- [ ] check to see if a solution with a small imaginary component should be real
 - [ ] implement tests
   - [ ] parsing
   - [ ] solving (within a reasonable margin of error)